If you’ve ever tried to trim your dog’s nails, you probably already know it can be pretty difficult.

 Tips to Trim Dog Nails Correctly

-When you are done with trimming your dogs nails, you should give praise and a treat your dog properly, because you will do it again, and you want your dog to be cooperative each time.
-If bleeding does occur, don’t be panic, let the bleeding stop normally or apply styptic pen to stop the bleeding instantly.
+When you are done trimming your dog’s nails, you should give him a treat because you will do it again and want your dog to be cooperative each time.
+If bleeding occurs, don’t panic.
+Let the bleeding stop naturally, or apply a styptic pen to stop the bleeding instantly.